How to interview a wedding photographer

 When reviewing portfolios, keep in mind that the pictures the photographer shows to you are probably his or her best work (that's why they are in the portfolio).
-So if you are not absolutely and immediately impressed and overwhelmed by them, chances are you won't love your wedding pictures either.
+So if you are not absolutely and immediately impressed and overwhelmed by them, chances are you won't love your wedding photos either.
 Keep looking.

 Have the photographer draw you a future shot - verbally

-Describe your ceremony or reception site to the photographer and ask them what kind of photographs they will be able to make in that setting and in that vicinity.
+Describe your ceremony or reception site to the photographer and ask them what kind of wedding photos they will be able to make in that setting and in that vicinity.
 A great photographer will be able to describe the photographs such that you could almost "see" the shots before they are even made.

-For instance, if your ceremony is taking place outdoors and has ocean view, a great photographer will be able to describe to you the complete picture of how he will position you in the picture (how the two of you will be standing, holding each other, etc.) and what the background will look like (sun, ocean, trees, etc.) You should fall in love with your photos even before they are made.
+For instance, if your ceremony is taking place outdoors and has an ocean view, a great photographer will be able to describe to you the complete picture of how he will position you in the picture (how the two of you will be standing, holding each other, etc.) and what the background will look like (sun, ocean, trees, etc.) You should fall in love with your wedding photos even before they are made.
 WeddingVenture.com advice: ask if the photographer has any photos that they've done before that would look like that.